Mike Fink: Historical figure

-Mike Fink was born at Fort Pitt in present-day Pittsburgh, Pennsylvania, and served as an Indian scout in his teenage years.
+Mike Fink was born at Fort Pitt in present-day Pittsburgh, Pennsylvania and served as an Indian scout in his teenage years.
 Even as a teenager, he was an unbeatable marksman, and he earned the name "Bangall" among militiamen at Fort Pitt.
-When the Indian wars of the region ended, in the mid 1790s, Fink, like many other scouts, spurned a sedentary life as a farmer.
+When the Indian wars of the region ended in the mid 1790s, Fink, like many other scouts, spurned a sedentary life as a farmer.
 Instead, he drifted into the transport business on the Ohio and Mississippi – and quickly picked up a new nickname: "the snapping turtle".

-When he began his career in navigation, he became notorious, both for his practical jokes, and for his willingness to fight anyone who was not amused.
+When he began his career in navigation, he became notorious, both for his practical jokes and for his willingness to fight anyone who was not amused.
 His 180-pound frame stretched 6'3" in height, and the muscles required to force a keelboat upstream would have made him a formidable opponent to most.
-It was said that he could drink a gallon of whisky and still shoot the tail off a pig at 90 paces; and Fink, himself, proclaimed, on every possible occasion, that he could "out-run, out-hop, out-jump, throw-down, drag out, and lick any man in the country".
+It was said that he could drink a gallon of whisky and still shoot the tail off a pig at 90 paces, and Fink himself proclaimed on every possible occasion that he could "out-run, out-hop, out-jump, throw-down, drag out, and lick any man in the country".

 He and his friends were supposed to have amused themselves by shooting cups of whiskey from each other's heads.
-Other repeating episodes, of the Mike Fink legends, include a tale where he shoots the scalp lock from the head of an Indian, and a story in which he shoots the protruding heel from the foot of an African-American slave with surgical precision.
+Other repeating episodes of the Mike Fink legends include a tale where he shoots the scalp lock from the head of an Indian and a story in which he shoots with surgical precision the protruding heel from the foot of an African-American slave.
 Hauled into court, he pointed out to a judge that his victim would never have been able to wear a fashionable boot if a good Samaritan, namely himself, had not intervened on the man's behalf.

 Besides imagined feats making part of the legend of Mike Fink, it may have also been woven from two (or more) men with the same name.
 Mike Fink signed up as one of Ashley's Hundred and formed a part of the band that built Fort Henry.
-If this man had been the one born at Fort Pitt about 1770, he would have been, at least, 50 years old.
-Such an advanced age, in that group of teenage boys, would have been remarked on.
+If this man had been the one born at Fort Pitt about 1770, he would have been at least 50 years old.
+Such an advanced age in that group of teenage boys would have been remarked on.
 Hugh Glass, the mountain man who survived a grizzly bear mauling, was called "Old Hugh", for being in his early 40s.
 No journal mentions Fink's advanced age, so it may have been a younger Mike Fink who joined the expedition of the Ashley Rocky Mountain Fur Company.